 President and Chief Executive Officer

 Dan’l Lewin is the president and chief executive officer of the Computer History Museum (CHM), a nonprofit organization with a four-decade history as the world’s leading institution exploring the history of computing and its ongoing impact on society.
-Lewin directs the strategic planning, fundraising, and ongoing operations of CHM, including those of its Exponential Center—dedicated to entrepreneurship and innovation—and Center for Software History.
-Lewin was named to the post by the Museum’s Board of Trustees and officially assumes the position on March 7.
+Lewin directs the strategic planning, fundraising, and ongoing operations of CHM, including those of its Exponential Center—dedicated to entrepreneurship and innovation—and Software History Center.

 Lewin has brought financial, corporate, academic, and civic leaders together to advance emerging technology, digital transformation, and sustainability initiatives, leveraging 30-plus years of Silicon Valley leadership experience with companies that include Microsoft, NeXT, Apple, and Sony.
 His previous experience includes leading the initial launch of the Macintosh to higher education for Apple, serving as a cofounder of NeXT, and leading sales and marketing for GO Corporation.
 Before joining Microsoft in 2001, he was CEO of Aurigin Systems, a company that pioneered the market for intellectual property asset management.